jnorthrup/bitset/README.md

 Benchmark of the time to stream the indices of all bits in the *live* state.
 Easily parallelized using **BitSpliterator.Live**.
 Non-parallel implementations also benefit from **BitSpliterator.Live** by reducing the number of lookup/read operations.
 ![Streaming](https://github.com/ashouldis/BitSet/blob/master/benchmark/benchmark_stream.png "\Benchmark_Stream")

 Benchmark of the time to manipulate the state of each bit individually.
-Easily parallelized using a **BitSpliterator**. **ConcurrentBitSet** heavily taxed by extreme number of write operations.
+Easily parallelized using a **BitSpliterator**. **ConcurrentBitSet** is heavily taxed by the number of write operations.
 Again, made innately faster than **java.util.BitSet** by avoiding range and invariant checks.
 ![Manipulating](https://github.com/ashouldis/BitSet/blob/master/benchmark/benchmark_bit.png "\Benchmark_Bit")

 Benchmark of the time to manipulate the state of bits in a range sequentially.
 Does not benefit from being parallelized, and each implementation operates the same except **ConcurrentBitSet**.